 They were a part of my everyday life.
-They always lived only five or ten minutes away and were at all the events of life.
+They always lived only five or ten minutes away and were at all life events.

 How a Choice for Life Affects Generations

 She was just three weeks shy of being 93 when she passed away.
-They were married 63 years, which is a wonderful legacy for our family.
-The verse that I shared at her funeral was Proverbs 31:10-12 and her name was Ruby, so it was fitting: “An excellent wife who can find?
+They were married for 63 years, which is a wonderful legacy for our family.
+The verse I shared at her funeral was Proverbs 31:10-12, and her name was Ruby, so it was fitting: “An excellent wife who can find?
 She is far more precious than jewels.
 The heart of her husband trusts in her, and he will have no lack of gain.
-She does him good, and not harm, all the days of her life.”
+She does him good and not harm all the days of her life.”
 That was my grandmother.

-My husband, Bryan, and I have supported Save The Storks in different ways for about 10 years.
-Recently, we realized that we love this story of my grandmother’s choice for life because it speaks to that importance of one decision and the way that it affects generations.
-So, we wanted to have a bus named after her because we know that Stork Buses provide women with the information they need about their pregnancies and the resources they need to choose life.
+My husband, Bryan, and I have supported Save The Storks in different ways for about ten years.
+Recently, we realized that we love this story of my grandmother’s choice for life because it speaks to the importance of one decision and how it affects generations.
+So, we wanted to have a bus named after her because we know that Mobile Medical Clinics provides women with the information they need about their pregnancies and the resources they need to choose life.

 I’m thankful for the choice my grandmother, Ruby Marie, made.
 It made all the difference in my life – with all my family.
 I want to honor her that way.